ogfreakus/SpeedFN-Staff/StaffGuide.md

 #### SR roles
 - Staff Manager: **Cody**

   - The staff managers's job is to be on top of staff to make sure they are doing their job correctly.
-They are also making sure that all staff are [following the activity rules mentioned above]
+They are also making sure that all staff are [following the activity rules mentioned above] They also can promote or demote you too.

 - Head of recruitment: **SkyJumper**
   - Head of recruitment's job is to employ people for helping SpeedFN and managing applications.

 - Recruiter & Sr. Mods: **Oli, Kendrick**
-  - Help go through applications
+  - These people help go through the staff applications and help us decide who will be in the staff team!

 #### Trial Helper